kessiapaula/PizzariaProject/README.md

 # PizzariaProject
-This is a simple single-page web project for a fictional pizzeria named Kessi's Pizzaria.
-It was developed as an introductory exercise using HTML, Tailwind CSS, and JavaScript.
+I created this personal project for a fictional pizzeria named Kessi's Pizzeria; for practice and study purposes.
+I developed it using HTML, Tailwind CSS, and JavaScript.